Doximity: Investors

 In April 2014, the company announced it had raised a $54 million financing round led by the venture capital firm Draper Fisher Jurvetson and the mutual fund company T. Rowe Price.
 Morgan Stanley Investment Management also invested.
 This investment brought Doximity's total funding to $81 million.

 Doximity received $10.8 million in venture capital funding from Emergence Capital Partners and Interwest Partners in March 2011, and $17 million in Series B funding led by Morgenthaler Ventures in September 2012.

-Products
+Products and services

 Dialer

 In 2016, Doximity built Dialer, a free communication tool for physicians to call their patients.
 The Doximity Dialer app allows physicians to call patients from their personal cell phone, and the patient sees the doctor's office number on caller ID.

 Dialer Video

 In May 2020, Doximity released Dialer Video, a telemedicine tool that allows physicians to video call their patients directly from their own smartphones.

-In July 2020, Doximity announced more than 100,000 U.S. Doctors use Dialer Video, its telemedicine app.
+In July 2020, Doximity said that more than 100,000 U.S. Doctors use Dialer Video, its telemedicine app.

 Acquisition

 In June 2020, Doximity acquired THMED, a healthcare company.
 Following the purchase, THMED changed its name to Curative and started concentrating on customized medical-personnel queries.

+In February 2022, Doximity acquired Amion, an on-call doctor scheduling company.

+In August 2025, Doximity acquired Pathway Medical, a Canadian startup specializing in medical AI and evidence-based clinical reference tools.